Dragan Stojković: Senior team

 Stojković made 84 career international appearances, scoring 15 times, those split between the SFR Yugoslavia national team and the FR Yugoslavia national team.
 He played for the former in UEFA Euro 1984, 1984 Summer Olympics, 1988 Summer Olympics and the 1990 FIFA World Cup and for the latter in the 1998 FIFA World Cup and UEFA Euro 2000.
 He made his international debut on 12 November 1983 in a scoreless draw against France.

 At the 1990 World Cup, Stojković scored both goals in Yugoslavia's 2–1 round-of-16 defeat of Spain in Verona.
 In the quarter-final, he was one of three Yugoslavs to miss in the 3–2 penalty shootout defeat to finalists Argentina.

 He was later called to UEFA Euro 1992, but the nation would be suspended due to the Yugoslav Wars.
-After being part of team in 1998 FIFA World Cup and UEFA Euro 2000, his final international match was against the country he spent much of his playing career in, Japan, on 4 July 2001.
+After being part of team in 1998 FIFA World Cup (scoring in a 2–2 draw against Germany in the team's second group match) and UEFA Euro 2000, his final international match was against the country he spent much of his playing career in, Japan, on 4 July 2001.